Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Results and Discussion

-Further, perusing the behavior of the system near its critical temperature is in fact a basic problem in the theory of PT.
-Noticeably, this behavior is well-marked as those physical quantities~\eqref{Eq:401}, and or their derivatives, possess singularities or discontinuities at the critical temperature.
-Here, the critical behaviors of $\chi $ and $C$ are common examples in the Ising model.
-In statistical physics, it is known that such singularities can be understood as a direct consequence of the fact that correlation length becomes infinitely large in the vicinity of the transition temperature.
-This indeed represents the correlation between spin positions in the lattice.
-As a result of such its infiniteness, the system becomes scale-invariance which means that the asymptotic behaviors of the relevant physical quantities \textsl{near} and/or \textsl{at} critical point are given by power laws.
+Further, the FSS analysis is convenient to examine the dependency of these quantities on $N$.
+For the usual equilibrium Ising model (and model \verb"A"), the FSS is well-known.
 Continuous PTs are classified by their critical exponents, which characterize the behavior near/at the transition point.
-The most essential is $m \sim |T-T_{c}|^{\beta}$, $\chi \sim |T-T_{c}|^{-\gamma}$, $\xi \sim |T-T_{c}|^{-\nu }$, and $C \sim |T-T_{c}|^{-\alpha}$ where $\beta $, $\gamma$, $\nu$, $\alpha$ are critical exponents for magnetization, susceptibility, correlation length, and specific heat, respectively.
-For square lattice Ising model, the critical exponents $\beta = 1/8$, $\gamma = 7/4$, $\nu = 1$, and $\alpha = 0$ are known exactly.
+The most relevant include: $m \sim |T-T_{c}|^{\beta}$, $\chi \sim |T-T_{c}|^{-\gamma}$, $\xi \sim |T-T_{c}|^{-\nu }$, and $C \sim |T-T_{c}|^{-\alpha}$ where $\beta $, $\gamma$, $\nu$, $\alpha$ are critical exponents for magnetization, susceptibility, correlation length, and specific heat, respectively.
+For square lattice Ising (model \verb"A"), the critical exponents $\beta = 1/8$, $\gamma = 7/4$, $\nu = 1$, and $\alpha = 0$ are known exactly.
 (Do not confuse the exponent $\beta$ with $1/T$.
-In Section~\ref{section:Results} and~\ref{section:Conclusion}, this symbol refers to critical exponent.)

-We use FSS analysis which is convenient to examine the dependency of these quantities on $N$.
-For the equilibrium ($h=0$), the FSS is well known.
-Similarly, we treat the FSS form of quantities in NESS analogous to those quantities in thermodynamic equilibrium:
+In Sections~\ref{S4_Results} and~\ref{S5_Summary} $\beta$ refers to the critical exponent.)
+In the case of model \verb"B", we treat the FSS of the steady state quantities analogous to that of model \verb"A":